Come and Get It (novel)

 Come and Get It is a 1935 novel by American author Edna Ferber.
 A film version with the same title was produced in 1936.

-Reception
+In the novel, an ambitious lumberjack abandons his saloon girl lover so that he can marry into wealth, but years later becomes infatuated with the woman's daughter.

-Come and Get It, a New York Times bestseller, was favorably reviewed in Kirkus Reviews.
+Come and Get It was a New York Times bestseller and was favorably reviewed in Kirkus Reviews.

+The 1936 film adaptation, produced by Samuel Goldwyn, received two Academy Award nominations for Best Film Editing and Best Supporting Actor (Walter Brennan).
+Brennan won the latter award, becoming the first winner of that category.